-In Table \ref{tab:best_hps} of Appendix \S \ref{appedix:parameter_tuning}, we show the selected set of best hyper parameters used for each benchmark RL method and environment.
-These were selected based on the parameter setting that gave the best average reward (maximum over the training epochs), averaged across 10 different model runs for that hyper-parameter combination.
+In Table \ref{tab:best_hps} of Appendix \S \ref{appendix:parameter_tuning}, we show the selected set of best hyperparameters used for each benchmark RL method and environment.
+These were selected based on the parameter settings that gave the best average reward (maximum over the training epochs), averaged across 10 different model runs for that hyperparameter combination.